captainsvbot/TeslaChain-369/WHITEPAPER.md

 In Bitcoin, each block's header contains the hash of the previous block, forming a chain.
 Modifying a block in the past would require redoing all subsequent blocks' work, creating a computational burden that secures the chain.

-TeslaChain extends this model by designating certain blocks (AXIS blocks) as forming an immutable sub-chain anchored to the GENESIS block.
-This creates a mathematical guarantee that AXIS blocks cannot be modified without rewriting the entire chain back to GENESIS.
+TeslaChain extends this model by designating certain blocks (AXIS and SUPER_AXIS blocks) as forming immutable sub-chains anchored to the GENESIS block.
+This creates a mathematical guarantee that AXIS and SUPER_AXIS blocks cannot be modified without rewriting the entire chain back to GENESIS.

 ---